Antiemetics

 Mission and Goals

 The Antiemetics Study Group was originally established as a subcommittee of MASCC to address the control of nausea and vomiting induced by chemotherapy and radiotherapy.
-At the 1995 MASCC Annual Meeting in Luxembourg, the group organized a consensus conference on the use of antiemetics.
-To identify the most important topics on which consensus should be measured and developed, the group constructed a questionnaire and circulated it to experts.
-The results, published in Supportive Care in Cancer, identified eight major issues that served as the basis for the conference (Ballatori et al, Support Care Cancer 1997; 5: 269-273).
-The Consensus Conference was held in Perugia, Italy, 28-29 April 1997, and results were published in the ESMO journal, Annals of Oncology (Ann Oncol.1998; 9: 811-819).
+At the 1995 MASCC Annual Meeting in Luxembourg, the group organized a consensus conference on the use of antiemetics and identified eight major issues that served as the basis for the Consensus Conference held in Perugia, Italy, 28-29 April 1997.
+Results were published in the ESMO journal, Annals of Oncology (Ann Oncol.1998; 9: 811-819).

 How to Join